-Partha is an experienced non-executive director and Chair with five years board level experience including a role as Company Secretary.
-As a board member and Chair of the Audit Committee at Child Australia as well as in his executive roles at Strategic Business Alliance Pty Ltd he continues to demonstrate a proven ability to work independently as well as part of a board.
-As a senior director he has extensive experience in corporate finance, business leadership and corporate governance and risk management.
+Partha is an experienced non-executive director and Chair with more than eight years board level experience.
+As a board member and Chair of the Audit Committee on several not for profit board as well as in his executive role at Strategic Business Alliance Ltd he continues to demonstrate a proven ability to work independently as well as part of a board.
+As a senior board member he has extensive experience in financial reporting, business leadership, corporate governance and risk management.
 Partha is a qualified CPA and a member of the AICD.

 Dr. Lauren Breen BSc(Hons), GradCertEd, PhD, MAPS